stcorp/harp/doc/conventions/variable_names.rst

 - <variable>_diffabsrelmax (:math:`\frac{|x-y|}{\max(|x|,|y|)}`)
 - <variable>_diffabsrelavg (:math:`\frac{2|x-y|}{|x|+|y|}`)

+**statistics**

+There are also 'postfix' variables available for statistics.
+HARP only provides naming conventions for statistical quantities that can be propagated (i.e. deriving statistics of a joined set of values based on statistics of disjoint subsets of those values).
+Quantities like count, standard deviation, skewness, kurtosis, minimum, and maximum, can be propagated, but median and IQR cannot.
+Variances should be stored as standard deviations.
+For the mean of a value, the original variable name itself is used.
+Other quantities are indicated by a postfix:

+- <variable>_count
+- <variable>_weight
+- <variable>_stddev
+- <variable>_skewness
+- <variable>_kurtosis
+- <variable>_min
+- <variable>_max

+The 'count' and 'weight' are also available as variables on their own.
+The variable-specific postfix versions of 'count' and 'weight' should only be used when filtering out invalid values of a variable during binning/averaging would result in different count/weight values.

+**vertical profiles**

 The postfix 'avk' is used for averaging kernels of atmospheric vertical profiles.
 An AVK that only depends once on the vertical dimension is a column averaging kernel, and an AVK that depends twice on the vertical dimension is a profile averaging kernel.